 Every code module should have corresponding unit tests.
 This is not currently true of Buildbot, due to a large body of legacy code, but is a goal of the project.
 All new code must meet this requirement.

-Unit test modules are be named after the package or class they test, replacing
+buildbot directory) and are named after the package or class they test (replacing

 Unit tests using renderables require special handling.
-The following example shows how the same test would be written with the ‘param’ parameter and with the same parameter as a renderable.:
+The following example shows how the same test would be written with the ‘param’ parameter as a plain argument and with the same parameter as a renderable:

-When the parameter is renderable, you need to instantiate the Class before you can you renderables:
+When the parameter is renderable, you need to instantiate the class before you can test the renderables: